-The Kitchen Cabinet Color Our Editors Predict Will Be Everywhere in 2021
+The Kitchen Cabinet Color Our Editors Predict Will Be Everywhere

 We narrowed the trend down to an exact shade.